Peter Štyvar: Club career

+He returned to Slovakia in February 2010, joining FC Spartak Trnava on loan until the end of the season.
+He was on trial at MFK Ružomberok in summer 2010.
+On 9 September 2010 Bristol City cancelled Styvar's contract.

 International career

 Slovakia national manager Vladimír Weiss selected him for the friendly match against Greece on 20 August 2008, but Štyvar did not play in this match.
 His international debut came in second half the Slovakia vs. Ukraine friendly match on 10 February 2009.